 Fully Connected Cluster

-A cluster is termed to be in a fully connected state if a cluster has n nodes and each node in the cluster has healthy n-1 connections with all other nodes.
-In this state, all of the nodes can communicate with each other, hence it is in stable state.
+A cluster is termed to be in a fully connected state if the cluster has n nodes and each node in the cluster has healthy n-1 connections with all other nodes.
+In this state, all of the nodes can communicate with each other, hence it is in a stable state.

 The following figure shows a fully connected cluster in an ideal state.

 If a cluster is in a fully connected state and a node joins the cluster, it becomes a part/member of the corresponding cluster.
 If a node leaves the cluster or is partially disconnected, with one or more member nodes, it forms a separate cluster.
 All the existing nodes are informed of this change in the network by the coordinator node.
 This triggers State transfer, which is aimed at balancing the data in the new cluster.
 Based on the topology, the client connections are distributed among new nodes.